 Figure 2.
-The Northeast Conservation Framework as Presented at the Albany II Workshop
+The Northeast Conservation Framework as presented at the Albany II workshop

-Several overarching themes emerged from these priorities and came up repeatedly during discussions at the workshop.
+Several overarching themes emerged from these priorities and came up repeatedly during discussions at the workshop included those summarized below.

 Focus on communications, dissemination and adoption: There was consensus on the immediate need to better communicate regional projects and disseminate the results in a way that is meaningful and targeted.